Volume Price Trend Indicator

 How the VPT Indicator Works

 The Volume Price Trend Indicator is calculated using a running total of the product of percentage price change and volume.
 The formula is: VPT = Previous VPT + (Volume x (Current Price - Previous Price) / Previous Price) This formula ensures that both the direction and magnitude of the price change, as well as the volume, influence the indicator's value.
 A large price move on high volume will have a significant impact on the VPT, while a small price move on low volume will have a minimal effect.
+This differentiates VPT from On-Balance Volume (OBV), which adds or subtracts the entire period's volume regardless of the size of the price change.
+By factoring in the percentage change, VPT gives more weight to high-conviction moves where the market is aggressively repricing an asset.
 The indicator is typically displayed as a continuous line below the price chart.
 Traders look for the following signals: - Trend Confirmation: If the VPT line is rising along with the price, the uptrend is confirmed.
 If the VPT line is falling along with the price, the downtrend is confirmed. - Divergence: A bullish divergence occurs when price makes a lower low but VPT makes a higher low.
-A bearish divergence occurs when price makes a higher high but VPT makes a lower high. - Breakouts: Traders also watch for VPT breakouts through trendlines drawn on the indicator itself.
-A breakout in the VPT often precedes a breakout in the price.
+A bearish divergence occurs when price makes a higher high but VPT makes a lower high.
+These signals are often used by contrarian traders to enter positions early in a potential reversal. - Breakouts: Traders also watch for VPT breakouts through trendlines drawn on the indicator itself.
+A breakout in the VPT often precedes a breakout in the price, acting as a leading signal for momentum shifts.
+Because it is a cumulative indicator, the absolute value of VPT is less important than its relative direction and relationship to the price action.

 Step-by-Step Guide to Using the VPT Indicator